kth-step/kth-step.github.io/_pages/publications.md

   Andreas Lindner, Roberto Guanciale, and Roberto Metere

 - [**Trustworthy Isolation of a Network Interface Controller**](#)<br/>
-  Haglund, Jonas, and Roberto Guanciale
+  Jonas Haglund, and Roberto Guanciale

 - [**Trustworthy Memory Isolation of Linux on Embedded Devices**](#)<br/>
-  Nemati, Hamed, Mads Dam, Roberto Guanciale, Viktor Do, and Arash Vahidi
+  Hamed Nemati, Mads Dam, Roberto Guanciale, Viktor Do, and Arash Vahidi

 ### Other work